growing sunflowers

 1. Before sowing, prepare the soil where you’ll be sowing your seeds; it should be a fine crumbly texture, weed-free and in full sun.
 Dig in organic matter such as Gro-Sure Farmyard Manure to ensure you grow the best plants.
 Do not sow seed outdoors until May; for a succession of blooms make repeated sowing over several months if you have space.

 2. Use an old cane to create a 12mm deep drill (a depression in the soil) and place seeds 10cm apart.
-Cover with soil and then give them a water.
+Cover with soil and then give them water.

 seedlings in pots